zanonnicola/llfk/src/pages/workshops/en/toddlers-parents/index.md

 path: "/en/workshops/toddlers-and-parents"
 layout: "page-workshop-single"
 date: "2018-04-27"
+title: "Toddlers and parents"
-title: "Play in English for Toddlers & Parents"
+contentTitle: "Play in English for Toddlers & Parents"
 metaDescription: "For children to get familiar with English through taking part in enriching activities from their youngest age"
 lng: "en"
 color: "#60BDC1"